How common is syphilis?

 Antibiotics are given as a single injection or up to two weeks of injections or tablets.

-If you have HIV, treatment might last longer than that given to men who don’t have HIV.
+If you have HIV and are not undetectable, treatment might last longer than that given to men who don’t have HIV.
 Once treated, a blood test checks that the syphilis has been cured.